-What, in your opinion, is the best mantra book in 2021?
+What is the best mantra book in 2022?

 I remember when I turned the page of my first mantra book.
 It was a magical time.
 A time of wonder.
 Dipping my mind into the sacred arts.

-In the article, you learn about the science of sacred sounds, the 108 primordial sounds, and how mantras and chanting heal the mind and body.
+In the article, you learn about the science of sacred sounds, the 108 primordial sounds, and how chanting heals the mind and body.

 But if you’re looking to learn more you might wonder what the best books on mantras are.
 So let me share my picks with you.